 How to Survive an Infant Casting or Photo Shoot

 Baby modeling can be a lot of fun, and it can be quite lucrative.
-If you're like most parents, you love hanging out with their child all day and who doesn’t like constantly being told how adorable they are?
+If you're like most parents, you love hanging out with their child all day and who doesn’t like constantly being told how adorable their offspring is?
 But, baby modeling is also a tricky business.
-Schedules are tight—babies are only allowed to work for a couple of hours a day—and even the cutest babies are unpredictable.
-They don’t always nap when they’re “supposed” to.
-They get cranky.
-They cry.
-And it’s not as though they can tell you what’s wrong!
+For starters, schedules are tight—babies are only allowed to work for a couple of hours a day—and even the cutest babies are unpredictable.
+They don’t always nap when they’re supposed to (according to the director) and they can suddenly get cranky.

-Some shoots supply a “baby wrangler,” whose sole job is to help relax overwhelmed babies and their parents.
-These trained professionals dangle toys, sing songs, and make funny faces—whatever it takes to keep the child calm, happy, and entertained.
+Some shoots supply a “baby wrangler,” whose sole job it is to help relax overwhelmed babies, as well as their parents.
+These trained professionals dangle toys, sing songs, and make funny faces—whatever it takes to keep the child or toddler calm, happy, and entertained.

-But a lot of time you’ll be on your own, meaning it’s up to you to think of new and clever ways to distract your child, stave off the stranger-danger, and keep the shoot rolling on time and on budget.
-Out of ideas, or want to be as prepared as possible for an upcoming infant casting call or modeling shoot?
-Here are some tried and true tips for both you and your mini-model in the making.
+However, a lot of time you’ll be on your own.
+Meaning, it’s up to you to think of new and clever ways to distract your child, stave off the stranger-danger, and keep the shoot rolling on time and on budget.
+If you're out of ideas or want to be as prepared as possible for an upcoming infant casting call or modeling shoot, don't panic.
+Here are some tried and true tips for both you and your model wannabe.

 This is not the time to be shy.
-Don’t be afraid to call the casting company or agency and ask what to expect before, during, and after.
-They can fill you in on what typically happens and offer helpful suggestions that will calm your nerves and give your child the best chance possible.
+Don’t be afraid to call the casting company or agency and ask what to expect before, during, and after the shoot.
+They can fill you in on what typically happens and offer helpful suggestions that will calm your nerves and give your child the best possible chance of success.

 Change the Environment

 Castings and photo shoots can be hectic and crowded, so try taking a quick timeout to help reset both you and your baby’s mood.
-Take your baby somewhere quiet for a few minutes, like a bathroom or a break room, for a snuggle and some soothing words, or your baby's favorite song.
+Take your baby somewhere quiet for a few minutes—like a bathroom or a break room—for a snuggle, some soothing words, or your baby's favorite song.

 Bring an Extra Set of Hands

-If you’re stressed about solo-handling the day and all of the uncertainties that go along with it, like the traffic, the parking, and the endless diaper/onesie changes, then bring along a spouse, a family member, or a friend (preferably one your baby adores).
+If you’re stressed about handling the day and all of the uncertainties that go along with it—like the traffic, the parking, and the endless diaper/onesie changes—then bring along a spouse, a family member, a friend, or even a neighbor that your baby knows.
 A helping hand is always useful, especially if it’s your first time attending a casting or shoot.

 Don’t Be Afraid To Be a Parent